Skip to content

 analyzer.plot_hardware_comparison_table()

-The variable providers is a list of providers ("IBM Quantum", "Azure Quantum" and "AWS Braket"), where the table includes only the backends of providers that appear in the list, and the default is to use all the providers.
+The providers variable is a list of providers ("IBM Quantum", "Azure Quantum", and "Amazon Braket"), where the table includes only the backends of providers that appear in the list, and the default is to use all the providers.
 The table has the following form:

 comparison_table